For specific information please visit - https://www.percona.com/services/policies/percona-software-platform-lifecycle

 This file is used as a main writeset store.
 It’s implemented as a permanent ring-buffer file that is preallocated on disk when the node is initialized.
 File size can be controlled with the variable

 This file contains the Galera state information.

-Example of this file looks like this:
+Examples of this file look like this:

 # GALERA saved state version: 2.1 uuid: 1917033b-7081-11e2-0800-707f5d3b106b seqno: -1 cert_index: